Roofing Accidents in New York CityClick For Your Free Consulation

 Have you suffered a serious injury in a roofing accident in New York City, NY?
 Roofers have one of the highest injury rates of any occupation.
 You may be entitled to compensation for the lost wages, medical bills, and pain and suffering.

-The Law Offices of Jay S. Knispel, LLC has represented injured workers and their families in the five boroughs of NYC for over 25 years.
-Contact our law firm to schedule a free case review with a New York City roofing accident lawyer to discuss how we can help.
+The Law Offices of Jay S. Knispel Personal Injury Lawyers have represented injured workers and their families in the five boroughs of NYC for over 25 years.
+Call (212) 564-2800 to schedule a free case review with a New York City roofing accident lawyer to discuss how we can help.

 After a serious roofing accident in New York City, New York, you may be unsure where to turn.
 You may be facing large medical bills but can’t work.
 You may be misled to believe that you are ineligible for workers’ compensation, or you may face a greedy insurance company that minimizes the severity of your injuries.
 You deserve an experienced New York City construction accident lawyer to help you fight back.

-The Law Offices of Jay S. Knispel, LLC has extensive experience handling construction accident cases, including workers’ compensation claims and third-party lawsuits.
+The Law Offices of Jay S. Knispel Personal Injury Lawyers have extensive experience handling construction accident cases, including workers’ compensation claims and third-party lawsuits.
 Our firm has recovered millions in verdicts and settlements for our clients.
 Our founding attorney, Jay S. Knispel, has earned the Martindale-Hubbell AV Preeminent rating and recognition as a Top 100 Trial Lawyer for his representation of injured clients.

 Our law firm will give your case personal attention, and we will:

 You do not need to take on the insurance companies alone.
-Call the Law Offices of Jay S. Knispel, LLC today to schedule a free consultation with an NYC roofing accident lawyer who can help.
+Call the Law Offices of Jay S. Knispel Personal Injury Lawyers today to schedule a free consultation with an NYC roofing accident lawyer who can help.

 Construction generally ranks as America’s most dangerous industry.
 Incidentally, roofers have one of the deadliest jobs on construction sites.
 In 2019, roofer deaths climbed 15%, resulting in 111 out of 5,333 workplace deaths in the U.S.